kasperschmidt/TDOSE/README.md

 ### Special Packages

-The follwoing 'special packages' also needs to be accessible to Python to run TDOSE:
+The following 'special packages' also needs to be accessible to Python to run TDOSE:

 `astropy`: http://www.astropy.org.
 Can be installed with pip.
 Used extensively throughout TDOSE.